gwenhael-le-moine/saturnng/README.md

   - 48gx: ON-D A can hang because it tries to write data in ROM space
   - 48gx: VERSION spouts messages in the console (but works)
   - 49g: spouts messages in the console every second (but works)
-- in OFF state the display shows garbage and the wait annunciator is on.
-It still wakes up correctly.
 - ncurses UI: becomes unresponsive (but still quits gracefully on F7)

 ## Todo